Intravenous Vitamin C Infusion in Oncologic Treatment

 from Revisiting Vitamin C and Cancer by Neil H. Riordan PA-C, MS, Managing Director, ITL Clinic

 Introduction by Healing Cancer Naturally © 2007

-There seem to be a number of apparently permanent cancer cures effected or catalyzed by so-called alternative cancer treatments such as intravenous vitamin C infusion, of which the following report is an example:
+There seem to be a number of apparently permanent cancer cures effected or catalyzed by so-called alternative cancer treatments such as intravenous vitamin C infusions, of which the following report is an example:

 “[M]y Mother had breast cancer 34 years ago with multiple lymph node involvement.
 She had surgery and then IV laetrile and IV Vitamin C and has been free of breast cancer since.”

 A number of other highly impressive cancer remissions involving vitamin C treatment are reported further below.

 While such healings are wonderful and worthwhile reporting, we cannot be sure whether other factors didn’t play a decisive role as well.

 Conceivably, the cancer diagnosis in itself roused great determination and inner resources in the person concerned, leading to simple or multiple beneficial changes in their inner and outer circumstances and the way they lived their life on the physical, emotional, mental and spiritual plane.

 Healing Cancer Naturally generally encourages its readers to go for a holistic approach, i.e. to aim to achieve healing — particularly of a permanent and “all-round” nature — by exploring and reestablishing health on all levels of human existence.